fds-git/MLOps/README.md

-## Repository for cource MLOps from Otus
+## Repository for course MLOps from Otus